ed-syspertec/Virtel/docs/manuals/virtel/Virtel457IG/Installation_Guide.rst

 	f) CHANGE ALL 'DBDCCICS' 'xxxxxx' where xxxxxx is the APPLID of your CICS system.

   	g) If you changed the APPLID of VIRTEL in step 4 from its default value VIRTEL, then you must also change the ACBNAME= parameter in step VTAMDEF near the end of the ARBOLOAD job.
 The value of ACBNAME= in ARBOLOAD must match the value of APPLID= in VIRTCT01.

   Submit the ARBOLOAD job.
 This creates your VIRTEL configuration (the ARBO file) and a sample VTAMLST member VIRTAPPL.

   .. note::

-	   If you need to rerun the ARBOLOAD job, you must change PARM='LOAD,NOREPL' to PARM='LOAD,REPL'
+	   If you need to rerun the ARBOLOAD job, you must change PARM='LOAD,NOREPL' to PARM='LOAD,REPL'.
 If you wish to completely start over from the beginning, you can run the job ARBOBASE to delete and reinitialize the ARBO file, followed by a rerun of the ARBOLOAD job.

 10. Submit the job ASMMOD from the VIRTEL CNTL library.
 This job assembles the VIRTEL logon mode table (MODVIRT) into your SYS1.VTAMLIB dataset.
 You will need to set the QUAL= parameter to match the high-level qualifiers of your SAMPLIB dataset.